mrtztg/azure-104-notes/README.md

 ### Alert Rules and Action Groups

 - **Alert rules**: Define conditions that trigger notifications or actions
+- **Alert status**: Can be changed between **New**, **Acknowledged**, and **Closed** at any point — even if marked as Closed, alerts can be reopened and transitioned back to New or Acknowledged — allows teams to revisit alerts and reassess status as conditions change
 - **Action groups**: Reusable collections of notification preferences and actions (email, SMS, webhooks, automation runbooks) — define who gets notified and how
 - **Alert rule calculation**: Alert rules are based on unique combinations of **signal type** (Metric vs. Activity log) and **conditions** — each unique combination requires a separate alert rule
   - **Example**: Monitoring a storage account with 2 metric alerts (Ingress, Egress) and 2 activity log alerts (Delete storage account, Restore blob ranges) = **4 alert rules** required